StudioEIS

 Some of the 42 signers of the U.S. Constitution at the National Constitution Center, Philadelphia.

-StudioEIS (pronounced "Studio Ice") is a sculpture and design studio in Brooklyn, New York, United States.
+StudioEIS (pronounced "Studio E-I-S") is a sculpture and design studio in Brooklyn, New York, United States.
 It specializes in classical figurative sculpture and visual storytelling with production in bronze, stone, and resin for exhibitions at cultural institutions, museums, and corporations worldwide.

 History

 StudioEIS was founded in 1977 by New York City natives Ivan Schwartz (BFA Boston University College of Fine Arts) and Elliot Schwartz (BFA California Institute of the Arts, MFA Yale University).
 It pioneered the design and production of innovative figurative sculptures for use as visual storytelling elements within museum settings during the 1970s.
 When the company was founded there was growing resistance to using mass-produced mannequins for museum exhibitions.
 StudioEIS found a niche for itself in the world of narrative storytelling for museums and with the American Bicentennial at hand and a renewed interest in American history.
 Numerous museums were established across the country to address topics such as African American history, civil rights, Native American history and science & technology.
 This confluence of talent and need created the initial impetus for StudioEIS' work.

 Foundry view of bronze Henry Ford for National Harbor, Maryland.

 Museums large and small began out-sourcing displays via exhibition designers, and called upon StudioEIS to create lifelike sculptures to tell stories about American culture and its political history in vivid ways that put a face to history.
 StudioEIS' early commissions, for the National Civil Rights Museum and the American Museum of Natural History, were figurative, life-sized, and designed to engage the museum visitor.

 With its growing reputation, StudioEIS began to work outside the museum world where innovative object making through visual storytelling was born.
 The studio now began to work with architects, industrial and scenic designers, restaurant designers & hotel and casino designers.
 Sony, the Bellagio Hotel and Casino in Las Vegas, Nike's flagship stores in Portland and Chicago, The Discovery Channel, and Martha Stewart Living are among its many corporate clients.
 StudioEIS' sculptures have been on display outside the United States in Mexico, Japan, Taiwan, Italy, Hong Kong, and Abu Dhabi.